lynnfaraday/aresmush.com/_root/tutorials/code/web-game-api.md

+---
+title: Game Api
+description:
+layout: page
+tags:
+- code
+- webportal
+---

+`GameApi` is the Web Portal service that talks to the game.

 ## Game Requests

-GameApi is the service that talks to the game.
-It supports two primary methods:
+The Game API service supports two primary methods:

 * `requestOne` - Requests a single object or a complex composite object.
 * `requestMany` - Requests a simple list of objects.